 The General Fund is the Authority's primary operating fund and the source of daily administrative operations.
-The General Fund's fund balance increased by approximately \$7 million in fiscal year 2022 as compared to the approximate \$5.3 million decrease from the previous year.
-The portion of fund balance obligated in the General Fund at year-end was \$12.4 million, approximating unassigned fund balance.
+The General Fund's fund balance decreased by approximately \$900 thousand in fiscal year 2023 as compared to the approximate \$7 million increase from the previous year.
+The portion of fund balance obligated in the General Fund at year-end was approximately \$11.5 million, which is lower than the unassigned fund balance.
 The decrease can be attributed to increased activity levels in match-related expenditures for the federal loan programs.

 The General Fund's ending unassigned portion of fund balance was \$12.4 million.
 The Authority's year-round cash flow within the General Fund is generally consistent with increased activity occurring at each quarter's end.
 The Authority relies very little on the unassigned portion of fund balance because administrative expenditures of the Authority are satisfied by either direct grants or contracts from federal and state sources or transfers from repayments streams of other funds that could statutorily satisfy administrative costs of the Authority.
+The Clean

-The Clean Water State Revolving Administration Fund, Drinking Water State Revolving Administrative Fund and the Georgia Fund are the Authority's resources to cover administrative expenditures incurred within certain programs which are not directly funded by a dedicated revenue source, financing contract or grant.
+Water State Revolving Administration Fund, Drinking Water State Revolving Administrative Fund and the Georgia Fund are the Authority's resources to cover administrative expenditures incurred within certain programs which are not directly funded by a dedicated revenue source, financing contract or grant.
 In addition, based on guidance from the programs, the Clean Water State Revolving Fund and Drinking Water State Revolving Funds may pay for administrative costs of the Authority for purposes that support their respective programs.

 The Weatherization Assistance Program Fund serves as a special revenue fund to provide federal grant funds to nonprofit organizations throughout the state of Georgia in an effort to assist low income households achieve energy efficiencies in their homes.
 Revenues and expenditures typically net to zero as the funding is expenditure-driven and thus little fund balance had been reported for previous fiscal years.

-Total expenditures reported within this fund were \$10.1 million.
+Total expenditures reported within this fund were \$9.9 million.
 At the end of the fiscal year, \$12.5 thousand remained as fund balance for future supplemental expenditures for the program.

 The Clean Water State Revolving Administration Fund is a special revenue fund to report operations for revenues received for the ongoing administrative efforts of the Clean Water State Revolving Loan Fund.
 These funds are used to support general operations of the Authority and are received primarily from loan receipients, rather than a direct contribution from federal or state governments.
 Another source of income within this fund is income received from investments.
-The reported fund balance within this fund was approximately \$26 million and is restricted for use.
-Total expenditures for this fund were \$337.3 thousand.
-The resulting increase in fund balance is derived from the origination fee charged to specific loan executions, exceeding eligible expenditures to the fund.
-As the total amount of loans executed or the fee percentage charged fluctuates, the operating result may vary year-to-year.
-For fiscal year 2022, the origination fee was one percent of each applicable loan amount.
-To finance general administrative costs and support loan activity, approximately \$442.4 thousand was transferred to the General Fund to cover charges of the Authority associated with its federal Clean Water State Revolving Loan Fund program.
+The reported fund balance within this fund was approximately \$28.3 million and is restricted for use.
+Total expenditures for this fund were \$1.2 million.
+To finance general administrative costs and support loan activity, \$877 thousand was transferred to the General Fund to cover charges of the Authority associated with its federal Clean Water State Revolving Loan Fund program.